Here are the current members of the Central Florida Group’s Executive Committee.

 Click on each to expand or collapse their bios and contact information.

 Julie loves the outdoors, especially when it is cold outside!
-Her hobbies include traveling and photography where she can see the amazing sites around the world.
-She was Treasurer for the Central Florida Group before becoming Chair.
-She loves meeting Sierra Club members who share in her passion for the environment.
+Her hobbies include traveling, photography and eating.
+She loves visiting the amazing sites around the world and also eating to learn about different cultures and places .
+She has been Treasurer, Chair and is now Secretary and Vice Chair.
+She handles updating our website and our social media accounts.
+She loves meeting Sierra Club members who share in her passion for the environment!

 Marge Holt has been a Sierra Club member since 1999.
 She has been in a leadership role for many years and is currently the Conservation Chair and past Chair of the Central Florida Group.
 She believes the Group’s outreach to Sierra Club members and volunteers can make a big difference to help tackle many local and regional environmental challenges.
 Marge enjoys cycling, running and gardening with Florida native plants.